 Combining the validity and tracking status of the two predicted poses give the confidence of the position and orientation error listed in table 2 and table 3.
 Combining the validity and tracking status is performed on each component (position and orientation) of the poses to get a confidence status on the pose error per component.

-Table 2 – Confidence status in the Position component of the Pose Error.
+Table 2 – Confidence status in the Position component of the Pose prediction Error.